 When embarking on a site redesign and rebuild, the Harlow web team wanted to create a digital experience that put the constituent at the center.
 The previous Harlow Council website, built on Drupal 7 in 2012, did not reflect the needs of the organization’s key users.
 Much of the site content was written and designed from the perspective of the council members rather than the residents themselves, making it difficult for the site’s users to understand.
 In their efforts to offer a better user experience, the Council wanted to improve the website’s accessibility features to comply with the WCAG 2.1 AA criteria, such as screen-reader compatibility, easy-to-read text, optimal color contrast levels and less crowded page layout and content displays.

-Harlow Council worked with digital agency and Acquia partner Zoocha, who recommended Drupal 8 and Acquia Cloud as the best solution to replatform and redesign their new website.
+Harlow Council worked with digital agency and Acquia partner Zoocha, who recommended Drupal 8 and Acquia Cloud Platform as the best solution to replatform and redesign their new website.
 Drupal 8’s flexible, open source architecture allowed the Council to revamp their entire site experience and better manage content and improve responsiveness across all device types.
 Drupal 8 was also an attractive choice for its commitment to web accessibility in core.
 Replatforming on Drupal 8 meant the Council met the required WCAG 2.1 AA specifications out-of-the-box, saving the organization the time and resources of testing and upgrading these capabilities.